shanselvan/tp/docs/UserGuide.md

 * On an order that is already `Paid`, the command will show an error message instead of updating the order.

 Format: `paid INDEX`

-### Marking an order as partially paid: `partial`

-Sets the payment status of an order to 'Partial'.
-Partially paid orders have their payment status coloured yellow.
-This helps to easily tell at a glance when an order has been partially paid for by a customer.

-* On an order that is already `Partial`, the command will show an error message instead of updating the order.

-Format: `partial INDEX`

 ### Marking an order as unpaid: `unpaid`